 - Green leafy vegetables

-Iron is also available in supplement form, and there are many vegan varieties on the market.
-Eating foods with vitamin C at the same time as iron-rich foods can increase iron absorption.
+it’s true that the form of iron found in meat (heme iron) is better absorbed than plant-based iron.
+But that distinction isn’t important for most people.
 According to Registered Dietitian Jack Norris, “if you are absorbing enough iron (as most vegetarians are), the iron from plants works just as well as the iron from meat.”